VectorInstitute/pmc-data-extraction/README.md

     dataloader.test.batch_size=64 \
     resume_from_checkpoint="path/to/model/checkpoint"

-For more comprehensive examples of shell scripts that run various experiments with OpenPMC, refer to openpmcvl/experiment/scripts.
+For more comprehensive examples of shell scripts that run various experiments with Open-PMC, refer to Open-PMCvl/experiment/scripts.
 For more information about mmlearn, please refer to the package's [official codebase](https://github.com/VectorInstitute/mmlearn).

 ## References